Updated: March 12, 2015

 The Service Bus for Windows Server supports high availability.
 There are two aspects to high availability:

-If a Windows NT message broker service crashes or recycles, or in the event of a complete node recycle/shutdown, the associated message containers that were placed in this broker instance before the crash are automatically moved to other machines in the farm.
+If a Windows NT message broker service crashes or recycles, or in the event of a complete node recycle/shutdown, the associated message containers that were placed in this broker instance before the crash are automatically moved to other computers in the farm.
 The message containers continue to service requests with a small interruption in the case of failover.

 If the server has more than one container, load balancing is another aspect of high availability.
-As new machines are added to the farm, the compute capacity is optimized by rebalancing the list of containers assigned to a specific messaging broker Windows NT service.
+As new computers are added to the farm, the compute capacity is optimized by rebalancing the list of containers assigned to a specific messaging broker Windows NT service.
 The load balancing algorithm is also triggered when server administrators create new message containers or remove existing ones.

-Service Bus for Windows Server automates the addition of new machines to the farm.
+Service Bus for Windows Server automates the addition of new computers to the farm.
 It also automates farm reconfiguration to support high availability.
 To achieve this automation, the server automatically enables remote printer and file sharing.

 Service Bus for Windows Server provides no native support for high availability at the storage layer.
 You can use your own solution, such as SQL mirroring or SQL AlwaysOn availability groups.